Y-Sweet is an open-source document store and realtime sync backend, built on top of the Yjs CRDT library.

 For more information, check out our documentation.

-Explore our collaborative examples to help you get started.
+Explore our collaborative examples to help you get started or play with them live.

 Check the vanilla js example for more details.